tony-hong/event-embedding-multitask/event-embedding/README.md

 * [Docker hub repository](https://hub.docker.com/r/tonyhong/event-embedding/) for quick deployment.
 * After running the docker image, please follow the instructions in [docker hub repository](https://hub.docker.com/r/tonyhong/event-embedding/) to install `h5py`, `nltk` and download `wordnet` for `nltk`.

+Example steps to install docker and the images:
+1. Follow the docker-ce installation instructions on the docker web site, e.g., for [Ubuntu](https://docs.docker.com/install/linux/docker-ce/ubuntu/), if you don't already have docker installed.
+1. Once you have installed docker, assuming you also set up the docker group for your own username, download the docker image with:
+   *  $ docker pull tonyhong/event-embedding:paper
+1. Enter the docker image with:
+   *  $ docker run -ti tonyhong/event-embedding:paper
+   you should now be at a root prompt inside a running docker container.
+1. Install `h5py` and `nltk` with the following command:
+   *  $ pip install h5py nltk
+1. Install the WordNet repository with:
+   *  $ ipython
+   *  $ nltk.download()
+   and go through the menus to download the wordnet data.
+1. Install git with

 #### File arrangements
 * All files should be organized in following structure:
 ```